JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * Reading big raw files, like long videos, as a stream is not supported yet.
 Use separate files on the user device and read them with the file system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
 * Multimodule projects are not supported yet.
 Store all resources in the main application module.
-* Publication of compose libraries with resources is not supported yet.
+* The publication of Compose Multiplatform libraries with resources is not supported yet.

 ## Configuration